What to Expect

 Our Bethesda orthodontics office provides traditional mini metal/stainless steel braces with all of the different color elastic options which children enjoy.
 Clear/ceramic braces are a popular option for adults and older teens who prefer a less visible treatment alternative.
 The clear braces we use are made of ceramic crystals, second in hardness only to diamonds, and will not discolor like clear plastic braces.

-We offer removable appliance therapy for less complicated cases, including retainers and clear aligners (Dr. Gillespie is Invisalign certified).
+We offer removable appliance therapy for less complicated cases, including retainers and clear aligners (The doctors are Invisalign certified).

 We also provide space maintainers, expanders, TMJ/splint therapy, as well as night-guards.

 Please call today to see how orthodontic treatment can improve your smile, dental health, self-image, confidence, and that critical first impression.

 Early orthodontic treatment, also called phase 1 treatment, remains a controversial subject.
 Here is our philosophy:

 Not every young child (age 7 to 9) requires early intervention, but when phase 1 treatment can reduce the severity of a complicated and challenging case, or possibly eliminate the need for future permanent tooth extractions and/or jaw surgery, then early treatment is conservative and appropriate.

 The goal of early treatment is to normalize a young child’s bite and/or undo the effects of a deleterious habit, such as thumb-sucking or lip-curling.
 Minor spacing and/or rotations are often best-treated when more permanent teeth are present.